 Accordingly, we require that our Associates do not in any circumstances (directly or indirectly):

-- Offer, promise or give a financial or other advantage, which would lead to an improper performance of a relevant function or activity.
-This being either for the benefit of the Associate, or for the benefit of Harvey Nichols
+- Offer, promise or give financial or other advantages, which would lead to improper performance of a relevant function or activity.
+This being either for the benefit of the Associate or for the benefit of Harvey Nichols

-- Request, agree to receive or accept a financial or other advantage that might be considered to create an unreasonable obligation for our Associates
+- Request, agree to receive or accept financial or other advantages that might be considered to create an unreasonable obligation for our Associates

-- Bribe another person intending to obtain or retain business or other advantage for Harvey Nichols
+- Bribe another person intending to obtain or retain business or other advantages for Harvey Nichols

 - Make or receive facilitation payments which might be considered unusual in order to speed up processes, which are ordinarily provided